 Other uses and disclosures of medical information not covered by this notice or the laws that apply to us will be made only with your written permission.
 If you provide us permission to use or disclose medical information about you, you may revoke that permission, in writing, at any time.
 If you revoke your permission, this will stop any further use or disclosure of your medical information for the purposes covered by your written authorization, except if we have already acted in reliance on your permission.
 You understand that we are unable to take back any disclosures we have already made with your permission, and that we are required to retain our records of the care that we provided to you.

-To the extent required by law, when using or disclosing your medical information or when requesting your medical information from another covered entity, we will make reasonable efforts not to use, disclose or request more than a limited data set (as defined below) of your medical information or, if needed by us, no more than the minimum amount of medical information necessary to accomplish the intended purpose of the use, disclosure or request, taking into consideration practical and technological limitations.
+To the extent required by law, when using or disclosing your medical information or when requesting your medical information from another covered entity, we will make reasonable efforts not to use, disclose or request more than the minimum amount of medical information necessary to accomplish the intended purpose of the use, disclosure, or request, taking into consideration practical and technological limitations.